ThinkingInTypes/ThinkingInTypes.github.io/Chapters/13_Errors_As_Values.md

 ## INCOMPLETE
 ```

 Each step checks internally: if the previous call returned a failure, subsequent calls are skipped, immediately propagating the failure outward.
 This style leads to robust, composable, and clear error handling.

+If the `bind` approach seems awkward, look at the code it replaces:

 ### Leveraging Libraries

-For a richer implementation, libraries such as Python's `returns` package streamline this functional error-handling pattern.
+For a richer implementation, libraries such as `returns` streamline this functional error-handling pattern.
 The `returns` library provides decorators to transform regular functions into functions returning result types, handles exception catching cleanly, and includes helper methods such as `bind`.

 An example using the `returns` library decorator: